 If you purchased your domain name from Weebly then we automatically create the MX Records for your email address, which means you can stop reading this tutorial and have a slice of pie.

-But if you purchased your domain name elsewhere, it's necessary to manually create your MX Records through your domain registrar.
+But if you purchased your domain name elsewhere, you'll need to manually create your MX Records through your domain registrar.
 Why is this necessary?
-Because we have no access to these very important email records (your email won't work without then) if a domain wasn't purchased from us.
-We'd love to be able to do this for you automatically, we quite simply can't.
+Because we have no access to these very important email records (your email won't work without them!) if a domain wasn't purchased from us.

-How you should proceed depends on your level of expertise about MX Records.
+How you should proceed depends on your level of expertise with MX Records.

 New to configuring these kinds of records?